Let’s Talk About Nitrogen

 You may have seen a science experiment in school where gas pours out of a test tube and the cascades onto the table.
 The fog you’re seeing is the liquid nitrogen vaporizing into gaseous nitrogen.
 Liquid nitrogen has a temperature of -320 °F. This means that it can instantly freeze anything that you combine it with.
 Food grade liquid nitrogen is used to freeze food items rapidly to maximize freshness when storing or transporting them to your local grocery store.

 Ever heard of nitrogen ice cream?
 When you need your ice cream frozen quickly, you can actually use liquid nitrogen.
 In the traditional process to make ice cream, ice crystals form and expand to freeze, which can sometimes cause a grainy texture.
 With nitrogen, the result of quick freezing means less oxygen in the mixture, which leads to a smoother and creamier treat!
-Your product can stand alone as the product of choice for dis
+Your product can stand alone as the product of choice for discerning customers.

 New Trend Amongst Chefs